 When will I be able to start spending the grant money?

-MSSGC Mini-Grant funds will be dispersed in mid- to late-July to the proposer.
+MSSGC Mini-Grant funds will be dispersed in mid- to late-June to the proposer.

 What financial records need to be kept?